maartenba/maartenba.github.io/_posts/2017-08-01-building-a-scheduled-cache-updater-in-aspnet-core-2.markdown

 author: Maarten Balliauw
 ---

 In this post, we'll look at writing a simple system for scheduling tasks in ASP.NET Core 2.0.
 That's quite a big claim, so I want to add a disclaimer: this system is *mainly* meant to populate data in our application's cache in the background, although it can probably be used for other things as well.
+It builds on the ASP.NET Core 2.0 `IHostedService` interface.
 Before we dive in, I want to give some of the background about why I thought of writing this.

 ## Background

 At [JetBrains](https://ww.jetbrains.com), various teams make use of a [Slack](https://www.slack.com) bot, which we write in [Kotlin](https://www.kotlinlang.org).
 This bot performs various tasks, ranging from saying *"Hi!"* to managing our stand-ups to keeping track of which developer manages which part of our IDE's.
 While working on the bot code, I found this little piece of code:

 ```
 @Scheduled(cron = "0 0/2 * * * *")
 @Synchronized fun releases() {
     releasesList.set(fetchReleases())
 }
 ```

 Wondering what it did, I asked around and did some research.
 Turns out that the `@Scheduled` attribute is [part of the Spring framework](https://spring.io/guides/gs/scheduling-tasks/) and allows simple scheduling of background tasks.
 In this example, our bot uses the `releasesList` to return data about upcoming product releases when someone asks on Slack.